 Secondary – includes, but is not limited to, health/medical services

-Administrative – includes, but is not limited to, temporary staff, permanent and voluntary staff overtime, and postage
+Administrative – includes, but is not limited to, permanent and temporary staff overtime, and postage

-Equipment and Assets – includes purchases and leases, and necessary renovations to make facilities safe, sanitary, and compliant with local codes (e.g., showers)
+Equipment and Assets – includes purchases and leases, and necessary renovations to make facilities safe, sanitary, and compliant with local codes and the Americans with Disabilities Act (ADA)

 Transportation – includes local and long-distance travel (e.g. taxi, bus, air, train) for families and individuals encountered by DHS and for agency staff that may be required to assist them while traveling.